govindumeesala/PROjectVerse-frontend/notes.md

 ## Projects
 2. A project card with like,comment,share  on bottom projectname,description,techStack,domain,githubURL photo if present on bottom.
 On clicking the photo card,

+# usassigned

+1. separate hooks from api file (just as sudheer did for useProject hook) - current api file is getting too long and cluttered with the mix api and hooks